temporalio/documentation/docs/content/how-to-develop-a-worker-process-in-go.md

   - guide
 ---

-import DetermineHeader from '../components/DetermineHeader.js'

-export const headingText = 'How to start a Worker in Go'

-<DetermineHeader
-hLevel={props.heading}
-hText={headingText}
-/>

 First, create a new instance of a [`Worker`](https://pkg.go.dev/go.temporal.io/sdk@v1.8.0/worker#Worker) by calling `worker.New()`, available via the `go.temporal.io/sdk/worker` package and pass it the following parameters:

 1. An instance of the The Temporal Go SDK `Client`.